Padres rally from late 6-run deficit, beat Dodgers 8-7 in 11

 TRAINER’S ROOM

-Padres: LF Tommy Pham pulled up with left calf tightness while running to first in the second inning.
-Jorge Mateo took over in right field while Jurickson Profar moved to left.
+Padres: LF Tommy Pham pulled up with a strained left calf while running to first in the second inning.

+Dodgers: Roberts had to go deeper than he wanted into his bullpen because David Price strained his hamstring while pitching the seventh inning.

 UP NEXT